peppelinux/openid-federation-subordinate-events/openid-federation-subordinate-events-1_0.md

 - **sub**: (REQUIRED) The Entity Identifier of the subject for which the historical track is being requested.

-When client authentication is used, the request must be an HTTP POST request, with the parameters passed in the POST body.
+When Client authentication is used, the request MUST be an HTTP POST request, with the parameters passed in the POST body.

 #### Example Request